joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 | Tacos          |               5 |
 | Tomato Soup    |               2 |
 | Grilled Cheese |               2 |

+What's really cool about SQL is that it is incredibly flexible about the struture of queries.
+Similar to how we can JOIN as many tables together as needed, we can also nest multiple subquieries together.

+# TEMP

+To compute the cost of each recipe

 # Views in SQL